AwesomesauceLabs/piglet-viewer/README.md

 I recommend installing from the `.unitypackage` rather than doing a `git clone` because the project in this repo is tied to Unity version 2018.4.20f1, whereas the `.unitypackage` will also work with newer versions of Unity.

+## Standalone Build Instructions (Windows/Mac/Linux)

+You can build PigletViewer for Windows/Mac/Linux using the following steps:

+1. Double-click `Assets/PigletViewer/Scenes/MainScene.unity` to make it the current scene.
+2. Click `File -> Build Settings...` in the Unity menu.
+3. Click `PC, Mac & Linux Standalone` on the left sidebar of the `Build Settings` dialog.
+4. Change the active build target to `PC, Mac & Linux Standalone` by clicking `Switch Platform`.
+The `Switch Platform` button will be grayed out if `PC, Mac & Linux Standalone` is already the active build target.
+5. Click `Build And Run`.
+6. Select a location for the output files and click `OK` to start the build.

+Once the build has completed, PigletViewer will open on your Windows/Mac/Linux desktop.
+If you are using Windows, you can drag-and-drop `.gltf`/`.glb`/`.zip` files onto the PigletViewer window to view them.
+If you are using Mac or Linux, you will instead need to launch PigletViewer from the command line and use the `--import` option to specify which glTF file(s) to load at startup (see [command line options](#command-line-options)).

 ## Android Build Instructions

 Before you can build Android apps with Unity, you will first need to